 144,000 trips around the track and has traveled over 4300 miles.
 Since 1994, I have given away over 146,000 Candy Canes.
 The

 candy cane loader I built in 2005 made that task a lot easier.
-Last year we donated over $3300 to help cure children's diseases; in

-part from money left in lieu of candy canes.

-Draft 2 - 144,000 trips around the track and has traveled over 4300 miles.
-Since 1994, I have given away over 146,000 Candy Canes.
-The

-candy cane loader I built in 2005 made that task a lot easier.
 We've donated almost $20,000 to help cure children's diseases; in

 part from money left in lieu of candy canes.